-Recently, Nate and I were birding on the Vindicator Valley Trail at 10,000 feet.
+Recently, a friend and I were birding on the Vindicator Valley Trail at 10,000 feet.
 Pikes Peak loomed in the near distance.
 I saw a small flycatcher perched at the top of a small bush near the ruins of an old gold mine.
 It wasn’t just sitting there.
 It was singing.

 A couple of years ago, I identified a Dusky Flycatcher not far from this very spot, based on song and habitat.
 Was this another Dusky?
 Or was it a Hammond’s, one of the species I needed for my life list?
 I pulled up the songs of the two birds on my phone app and read this: “Song of the Dusky Flycatcher is similar to that of Hammond’s Flycatcher.”